ServiceStackApps/Chat-React/README.md

 During development the HTML comments are ignored and React Chat runs like a normal static html website.
 Then when packaging the client app for deployment (i.e. by running the `03-package-client` task), the build annotations instructs Gulp on how to package and optimize the app ready for production.

-Each build instruction can span one or multiple references of the same type and optionally specify the target filename to write the compressed and minified output to.
+As seen in the above example, each build instruction can span one or multiple references of the same type and optionally specify the target filename to write the compressed and minified output to.

 ### Design-time only resources